Skip to Content

 The Law Library includes the latest technology and research tools, quiet areas for reading and research and group study rooms.

 Monash Law has a strong commitment to diverse and innovative forms of high-quality and cross-disciplinary legal research that has governmental, professional, and social impact.
-As a member of the Group of Eight research-intensive universities, we have a vibrant research culture supported by research centres and other groups.
+As a member of the Group of Eight research-intensive universities, we have a vibrant research culture supported by research centres, groups and labs.

 Dedicated to protecting and promoting human rights.